 Grandma’s Secret Spot Remover

 When in doubt, ask Grandma.
 Grandma’s Secret Spot Remover is a prewash product that works on almost all kinds of stains.
-Be it an oil based stain, or water based; hospital or home, just use this remover on the spot and see it vanish before your eyes.
+Be it an oil based stain, or water-based; hospital or home, use this remover on the spot and see it vanish before your eyes.
 It’s a non-toxic and environmentally friendly prewash product.
 In addition to daily used garments, Grandma’s Secret Spot Remover also works effectively on the car’s upholsteries.
-It comes in a spray bottle which is convenient to use in a localized area and leaves a fresh nice fragrance on your cloth.
+It comes in a spray bottle which is convenient to use in a localized area and leaves a fresh fragrance on your cloth.
 You can click here to check the current price on Amazon.

 Also read: How to remove oil stain from paper.